How To Make Tick Tubes: 5 EASY STEPS DIY

 Permethrin

-Permethrin can be found easily online and possibly even at your local hardware store like Home Depot.
+This product can be found easily online and possibly even at your local hardware store like Home Depot.
 We ordered a 32-ounce bottle with 36.8% permethrin listed as the active ingredient.
-As mentioned above, a 7% to 10% tick tubes permethrin concentration is recommended Permethrin 10%.
+As mentioned above, a 7% to 10% concentration is recommended Permethrin 10%.

 For outdoor use only.
-Safety first, avoid ingesting, contacting your skin, eyes with permethrin.
+Safety first, avoid ingesting, contacting your skin or eyes.

 How Do Tick Tubes Work